TERRY HASKINS

 space

-Montserrat received a BA in Fine Art from Saint Norbert College (1984) and an MA in Art History from the University of Wisconsin in 1988.
-Following receipt of her Master’s in painting conservation from the University of Delaware/ Winterthur Museum Art Conservation Program (1994), she completed internships at the Los Angeles County Museum of Art and the J. Paul Getty Museum in Decorative Arts and Sculpture.
-Ms. Le Mense joined the Williamstown Center in 1995 as Mellon Advanced Intern.
+Montserrat received a Bachelor of Arts in Fine Art from Saint Norbert College in 1984 and a Master of Arts in Art History from the University of Wisconsin in 1988.
+Following the receipt of her master’s degree in painting conservation from the University of Delaware/ Winterthur Museum Art Conservation Program in 1994, she completed internships at the Los Angeles County Museum of Art and the J. Paul Getty Museum in Decorative Arts and Sculpture.
+Montserrat joined the Williamstown Art Conservation Center in 1995 as Mellon Advanced Intern.
 She is a Professional Associate of the American Institute for Conservation.

 BROOK PRESTOWITZ